acend/helm-basics-training/content/en/docs/03.0/_index.md

 [...]
 ```

 You have to merge the `mariadb` part with the already defined `mariadb` part from the lab instructions above.
-So your final `values.yaml` should look like:
+Your final `values.yaml` should look like:

 ```yaml
 ---